 Saladin has seventeen sons and one daughter from his various wives, his main spouse was Ismat ad-din Khatun and he was followed by his son Al-Aziz Uthman who took control of Egypt and Al-Afdal who took control of Syria.

-In 1193, Salah El-Din passed away and was buried in his Mausoleum in Damascus Syria, but his legacy stayed intact as in the Arabic and Islamic history he was considered to be a symbol of bravery and resistance.
-And, despite the fact that he was considered an enemy all across Europe, he was admired for being a symbol for nobility, honor, and chivalry as when he took Jerusalem, he spared the lives of the Christian population and gave a safe passage to the defeated crusaders unlike when the first crusade slaughtered the entire city.
+In 1193, Salah El-Din passed away and was buried in his Mausoleum in Damascus Syria outside the Umayyad mosque, but his legacy stayed intact as in the Arabic and Islamic history he was considered to be a symbol of bravery and resistance.
+And, despite the fact that he was considered an enemy all across Europe, he was admired for being a symbol for nobility, honor, and chivalry and shown in medieval art as being a great king and a heroic figure as when he took Jerusalem, he spared the lives of the Christian population and gave a safe passage to the defeated crusaders unlike when the first crusade slaughtered the entire city.
 He even sent over his personal physician to King Richard who was wounded in battle.
-He was shown in medieval art as being a great king and a heroic figure.
+Finally, hope to enjoy this article, and if you would like to explore the best attractions in Egypt then you can check our Egypt travel packages which provide your best tours to Egypt.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.